mfellner/cucumber-android/cucumber-example-test/README.md

 3. Include cucumber-android as a library-project **or** put cucumber-android-x.x.x.jar into `libs/` (and include it).
 4. Put cucumber-java-x.x.x.jar into `libs/` (and include it).

-*For each Android project, Eclipse and ADT will automatically include all .jars from the libs/ directory.*

-*In IDEA you need to manually include dependencies for each module.
+*Note: For each Android project, Eclipse and ADT will automatically include all .jars from the libs/ directory.
+In IDEA you need to manually include dependencies for each module.
 However, you can share dependencies across modules by exporting them in order to avoid duplicate files.*

 #### Using ant